kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-3.md

 * Use one category on each of the three posts you created.
 * Add a second category on one post
-  + This will let you see how multiple categories are displayed in WordPress

 ## archive.php
 Archives lets you see and sort by older posts